UserBug/codeGuide/docs/files/screamingArchitecture.md

-## Screaming Architecture - Group files by modules and not by type
+## Files - Screaming Architecture - Group files by modules and not by type

 Much more often it is necessary to modify one particular module than all files with constants in the project.
 Therefore: